This document describes the overall process for creating and migrating applications to Duo two-factor authentication in the U-M environments.

 - The type of Application (i.e., SSH or RDP)

-The application migration and registration process will take 1-3 days from the time the service request is received by ITS IAM.
+The application migration and registration process will take one-three days from the time the service request is received by ITS IAM.

 - ITS creates the application and communicates secure information.

 ITS IAM runs a create script to create the application in the production sub-account.
 ITS communicates the i-Key, s-Key, and application host name back to the systems administrator via U-M Box.

 - Run the SSH or RPD installation steps.

 Refer to the applicable procedure to complete the installation steps:

 Other applications types may also be available for integrations other than RDP or SSH:

 - Routers or other appliances that use RADIUS or LDAP for two-factor support